Do You Know the Consequences of Not Paying Your Fines?

 In South Africa, adhering to traffic laws and regulations is crucial to maintaining a safe and orderly society.

 When individuals commit traffic offences, they are often issued fines as a means of enforcing compliance.
 Many individuals avoid paying their fines, either due to financial constraints or negligence.
 However, the consequences of not paying your fines can lead you into deeper financial and legal troubles than the ones you started with.
-In this blog, we talk about the consequences you may face by not paying your fines and how we can help you if you ever find yourself with traffic fines.
+In this blog, we talk about the consequences you may face if you don’t pay your fines.

 Increase in penalties:

-After you have received the fine as well as notifications and urges to pay the fine, you and the fine have still not been paid.
-The outstanding fines may get transferred to a debt collection agency, which will result in additional fees being paid.
-If the accumulation of penalties is not addressed, there are further legal consequences you could face
+Unpaid outstanding fines may get transferred to a debt collection agency, which will result in additional fees.
+If the accumulation of penalties is not addressed, there are further legal consequences you could face.

 Do you know the consequences of not paying your fines?